 Press the gun toward the target making sure your wrist is rigidly tight and not all wobbly.
 Your locked wrist helps to ensure a semi-auto doesn’t malfunction because you failed to provide a stable platform for the slide to perform its gas-driven cycle.

 Now, keep the front sight stable on the bullseye and your support hand’s fist on your chest as you press the trigger.
 Try some sequences of two, three, and four shots.

 If your gun has an external safety, you may need to disengage it before transferring it to the unfamiliar hand.
-Remember that the support hand trigger finger’s job is to rest straight and on the frame until your sights are on target and you’re ready to shoot.
+Remember, the support hand trigger finger’s job is to rest straight and on the frame until your sights are on target and you’re ready to shoot.

-Want to know more on how to properly shoot using your “strong hand”?
+Want to know more about how to properly shoot using your “strong hand”?
 Watch this video from Tactical Rifleman for awesome pistol shooting tips!

 Do you have other one-handed pistol shooting tips?
-Tell us in the comments below!
+Tell us in the comments section below!